bytecodealliance/wasmtime-dotnet/docs/articles/intro.md

 The [.NET embedding of Wasmtime](https://github.com/bytecodealliance/wasmtime-dotnet) enables .NET developers to easily instantiate and execute WebAssembly modules using Wasmtime.

-For this tutorial, we will create a WebAssembly module and use that WebAssembly module from a .NET Core 3.1 application.
+For this tutorial, we will create a WebAssembly module and use that WebAssembly module from a .NET 5 application.

 # A simple WebAssembly module